onucsecu2/Basic_Blog/readme.md

 ***I used Eclipse Oxygen IDE for project.Eclipse is quite disturbing in windows though its very helpful.
 :) happy coding.
 <br>
-[if any there lies any mistake,feel free to tell me ]
+[if there lies any mistake,feel free to tell me ]
 <br>